Abdelrahman-0-20/Titanic-Survivors-analysis/README.md

 - **Single passenger prediction**
   Enter a passenger’s details to obtain a survival probability.
 For Logistic Regression, shows per‑feature contributions; for Random Forest, shows global feature importances.

-- **Batch prediction**
-  Generate a Kaggle‑format `submission.csv` from a test file using the selected model.